Guiding and directive approaches

-Make short positive statements (e.g. ‘you’ve come up with some really good ideas here’) to help individuals acknowledge their positive behaviours and strengths, helping them develop confidence in their ability to change (thus enhancing the need for competence).
-Through highlighting someone’s positive steps you can both acknowledge the difficulties they face whilst supporting their strengths.
+Making short positive statements (e.g. ‘you’ve come up with some really good ideas here’) can help individuals acknowledge their positive behaviours and strengths and help them develop confidence in their ability to change (thus enhancing feelings of competence).
 This can convey respect and understanding towards the person you are working with.

 Use summarising statements:

 Summarising statements involve providing an overview summary of what you have discussed so far (e.g. the family’s lifestyle, preferences, any goals set).
 Summaries can be useful if you “get stuck” at any point in the conversation, or at the end of the interaction to remind parents what you have talked about and what the next steps are.
-These demonstrate that you have heard what they have to say, and gives the participant chance to correct anything that you may have misinterpreted.
+This demonstrates you have heard what they have to say, and gives the parent chance to correct anything you may have misinterpreted.

 Give the parent space to ask questions or request clarification:

 Use jargon, or technical terms that a parent might not understand:

 Tell the parent they 'must' or 'should' do something:

 Telling parents what they need to do to change reduces their feeling of autonomy and subsequently their likelihood of making changes.
 The things you might think the parent needs to change most may not be their priority or feasible within their current means or lifestyle.

 Use forceful 'if, then' language

 If a practitioner uses forceful “if, then” language during a consultation this appear to parents that they will only see gains if they do things in a certain way, or unless “do something”, they will see a negative consequence, for example, ‘you’re going to have to work if you want to see improvements’, ‘if you don’t do something about this your child’s weight will continue to increase’.